opencobra/artenolis/docker/README.md

 Open browser at http://localhost:8080   and enter the admin password when prompted.
 Choose "Install Suggested Plugins".
 Allow a few minutes for the plugins to install.
 For first admin user chose 'jenkins' and use your own email address.
 For instance configuration leave at default http://localhost:8080

+Go to Jenkins -> Manage Jenkins -> Manage Plugins -> Avaiable tab.
+Search for  "Blue Ocean".
+Install plugin "Blue Ocean" (this is an aggretate package which loads many sub-plugins).

+A new  "Open Blue Ocean" menu option will be on the left column menu.
+Click on this.
+Then "New Pipeline" -> GitHub -> (create access token via link provided), pase access token.
+Select cobratoolbox project.
+Create pipeline.